twittbrod/StudioAlerts/README.md

 Files:
-  StudioFlow_Alerts.json: exported flow to be imported as new flow
-  Postman_StudioLaunch_Alerts: cURL command to execute flow
+  StudioFlow_Alerts.json: exported flow to be imported as new flow Postman_StudioLaunch_Alerts.txt: cURL command to execute flow

 THIS FLOW IS UNTESTED